The Rosenthal Prize Summer Institute

 Through its work, the Museum strives to create a more just, tolerant, and enlightened society.
 Apply today to see how innovative lessons that stimulate inquiry, spark curiosity, and reveal the wonders of mathematics can be part of that process.

-The application window has closed.
+The application period will open on February 1, 2023.
 Applicants will be notified by June 1.